saramchq/saramchq/README.md

 ### ✨ Little Extras

-🌷 Currently learning: **Java Web Apps, UI Animation & GitHub magic**
+🌷 Currently learning: **Java and Javascript**
-🎧 Music while coding: Lofi, K-pop & rain sounds
-🧸 Fun fact: I name my projects like they’re my kids 🍼
+🎧 Music while coding: Lo-fi, K-pop, rain sounds, classic & rock/metal 🧸 Fun fact: When I was 13, I used to explore Blogspot templates and tweak the code (without even knowing what I was doing).
+Looking back, I realize tech has always been a part of me!

 ---

 > 🌙 "Creativity is intelligence having fun" — and I live by that 💖
-> <p align="center"><i>Channeling my inner magical girl to code with love ✨💻🌙</i></p>

 ---